CambridgeMonorail/react-weapons-of-choice/README.md

 ## Project Goals

-- **Simplified Setup**: Provide a ready-to-use boilerplate for developers looking to build SPAs using modern tools without the complexities of SSR or Next.js.
+- **Simplified Setup**: Provide a ready-to-use boilerplate for developers looking to build SPAs using modern tools without SSR or Next.js.
 - **Seamless Integration**: Combine Nx for monorepo management, Tailwind CSS for utility-first styling, and Shadcn UI for cohesive, customizable UI components.
 - **Scalability and Modularity**: Offer a scalable architecture with reusable libraries and clear boundaries between projects.
 - **Enhanced Developer Experience**: Deliver a well-documented, intuitive, and maintainable codebase to boost productivity and reduce onboarding time.